-We are pleased to offer a broad selection of professional development workshops that are held on the full day of Friday, June 19, and on the morning of Saturday, June 20.
+We are pleased to offer a broad selection of virtual professional development workshops that are held on the full day of Friday, June 19 and half day of Saturday, June 20.
 All workshops are being offered for FREE, however, you must still register as an ISLS member and register for the conference in order to register for a workshop.
 Descriptions may be found below.

 Full Day Pre-Conference Workshops

 Title: Improving science education through interdisciplinary collaborations between learning sciences and discipline-based education research: A workshop for new and established interdisciplinary researchers

 Note: This full day workshop is now set to take place in two parts (approx. 4 hrs each) occurring on Friday, June 19 and Saturday, June 20.

 We invite ICLS attendees to take part in this full day, cross-cutting workshop that will work towards defining and discussing the role of interdisciplinary research involving Learning Sciences and Discipline-Based Educational Research.
 If you are interested in establishing collaborative partnerships to explore new perspectives on educational research in the sciences, this workshop is for you and is designed to help you build such connections across departments and institutions.
 While the topics we will discuss and examples we use all focus on biology, participants from other disciplines such as chemistry and physics, are also welcome to attend.